haraka/haraka-plugin-geoip/README.md

     "For ham, 90% of the messages travel about 4,000 km or less.
 On the other hand, for spam, only 28% of messages stay within this range."

-Observations in 2014 suggest that geodesic distance continues to be an excellent predictor of spam.
+Observations in 2014-2016 suggest that geodesic distance continues to be highly correlated with spam.

 # LIMITATIONS